bitturana-ab/demo-app/README.md

 # Welcome to your Expo app 👋

-## app-example contains moved files that are boilderplate code from react-native with Expo framework so avoid that folder and enjoy
+## app-example folder contains moved files that are boilderplate code from react-native with Expo framework so avoid that folder and enjoy but ignored by git

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).